 08. The Night of the Hunter (1955) by Charles Laughton

-Speaking of neo noir and considering weird subjects are one of my favourite themes in film, nothing like the creepy classic The Night of the Hunter, a crime story told by the vision of two little kids running from a psycho-killer priest.
-The movie it’s probably my favourite noir film and one of my favourite movies of all times.
+Speaking of neo-noir and considering weird subjects are one of my favorite themes in film, nothing like the creepy classic The Night of the Hunter, a crime story told by the vision of two little kids running from a psycho-killer priest.
+The movie it’s probably my favorite noir film and one of my favorite movies of all times.
 Not mentioning the way the director had put childish songs in a dark thriller like this is amazing.
 And yes, they do have an amazing Blu Ray version.

 09. The Exterminating Angel (1962) by Luis Buñuel

 I believe the absurd of this movie speaks for itself.
 It’s weird, original, funny, agonizing and different.
 If people have asked themselves if an entire movie could happen in only one room, this is the proof.
 Especially because they just can’t leave the room.
 The Criterion Collection also doesn’t have a Blu Ray version of this film, but having it in your shelf in a regular format it’s exciting enough… because this movie it’s just awesome!

 10. Salo or 120 Days of Sodom (1975) by Pier Paolo Pasolini

 Some films seem to get better when you watch them on Blu Ray.
 Salo it’s definitely one of those movies.
 After having my first shitty HDVI downloaded experience with this film, I must admit I didn’t consider Salo one of my Pasolini’s favorites.
 When I’ve watched the Criterion Collection’s Blu Ray version later, I realized how strong the power of the image was, making me have a totally different experience and considering it a masterpiece!
 If you will watch Salo, please do it on Blu Ray.